-Being the third largest recipient of requests mostly relating to insider trading, market manipulation and breaching reporting requirements, Swiss cooperation provisions govern FINMA's transmission of information to foreign financial market supervisory authorities.
+Being the recipient of a large number of requests mostly relating to insider trading, market manipulation and breaching reporting requirements, Swiss cooperation provisions govern FINMA's transmission of information to foreign financial market supervisory authorities.
 FINMA also receives regular requests for information about fit and proper business conduct.

 Requests for assistance from foreign supervisory authorities (2021–2022)

 FINMA only transmits non-public information and documents to foreign financial market supervisory authorities provided they are bound by official or professional secrecy (confidentiality principle) and use the information exclusively to implement financial market law (speciality principle) or to pass it on to competent authorities (Art.
 42 para.
 2 FINMASA).

 Where individual clients are concerned, FINMA has to obtain the clients’ agreement to having the information passing on.
 If they object, FINMA issues an appealable ruling, in which case the clients can initiate an administrative procedure against having the information passing on (Art.
 42a para.
 2 FINMASA).
 Only where the Federal Administrative Court (FAC) upholds a client’s appeal are the data not passed on.
 The FAC is the court of last instance.